VasasA/converting/converting.md

 You can see all of releases on the project page: `https://www.drupal.org/project/[project_name]/releases`

-(Comment: You cannot push into github.com:backdrop-contrib repo, if you are not a member of the backdrop contrib group yet.)
+(Comment: If you are not yet a member of the backdrop contrib group you cannot push into the github.com:backdrop-contrib repository.)

 ## Modifying your module's .info file